AppalachiaInteractive/com.appalachia.legal/legal/README.md

 ### Open Source

 [Open Source Use and Contributions](https://appalachiainteractive.com/legal/open-source)
-*These terms govern your access to, use of, and contribution to Appalachia Interactive’s various open-source projects.*
+*These policies describe and govern access to, use of, and contribution to Appalachia Interactive’s various open-source projects.*

 ### Privacy Policy

 [Privacy Policy](https://appalachiainteractive.com/legal/privacy-policy)
-*These terms govern your access to, use of, and contribution to Appalachia Interactive’s various open-source projects.*
+*This policy is meant to help you understand what information we collect, why we collect it, and how you can access or and delete your information.*